List of Alpha Sigma Alpha chapters

-By 1912, all but four of the original chapters of Alpha Sigma Alpha had closed; most of its early chapters were placed at short-lived women's seminaries and the junior schools of the day.
+Alpha Sigma Alpha is a college sorority founded on November 15, 1901, at the Virginia State Female Normal School (later known as Longwood College and now known as Longwood University) in Farmville, Virginia.
+By 1912, all but four of the chapters of Alpha Sigma Alpha had closed; most of its early chapters were placed at short-lived women's seminaries and the junior colleges.
 By the following year only the Alpha chapter remained.
 Rising to meet what was an existential challenge Alpha Sigma Alpha reorganized itself at a crucial fall 1914 convention to target growth into colleges with bona fide teachers programs, adding the practical aim of expansion by absorption of what was a series of local sororities.
 This strategy was successful.

 Over several decades, teachers' colleges began to offer an expanded array of four-year degrees, while four-year schools were adding teacher programs.
 The AES was dissolved in 1947.
 (Note: Many of the AES' former members joined the NPC.
 For some this would require further adjustment of their chapter maps: NPC members were prohibited from placing chapters at non-accredited schools.)
 By 1951 Alpha Sigma Alpha had once again shifted its focus, abandoning a self-imposed limit to serve only teachers colleges by opting to join the NPC as a full member and general sorority, and potentially serve all accredited colleges and universities.

 Following is a list of Alpha Sigma Alpha sorority chapters, with active chapters indicated in bold and inactive chapters and institutions indicated in italics.